 Moreover, the effects of a brain injury in children differs from its effects in adults.
 These effects are thought to be more detrimental and long lasting in children and adolescents due to the developing nature of the immature brain.
 This applies to a mild brain injury or concussion, as well as to moderate and severe traumatic brain injuries.

-Dr. O'Connor, a Toronto Psychologist, offers comprehensive in depth school neuropsychological assessments.
+Dr. O'Connor offers comprehensive in depth school neuropsychological assessments.

-School neuropsychological assessments are recommended when a young person with a past or recent head injury is showing academic or behavioral difficulties.
+School neuropsychological assessments are recommended when a young person with a past or recent head injury, or repeated head injuries, shows academic or behavioral difficulties.
 It is also not unusual for children who have suffered a brain injury, including a mTBI to show signs of recovery and normal functioning, only to exhibit learning and/or behavorial problems later as their brains mature.

-Consequently, it is important to monitor young people with a known or suspected brain injury for future academic and behavioral problems.
+Consequently, it is important to monitor young people with a known or suspected head injuries for future academic and behavioral problems.
 A school neuropsychological re-evaluation can help when this is the case.

 Understanding a traumatic brain injury and its effects on a child or adolescent's school functioning is critical.
 This applies to young adults who are pursuing post secondary education.
 A school neuropsychological assessment

-increases understanding of how a brain injury has impacted the young person's behavioral and academic functioning, and provides evidence based solutions to address
+increases understanding of how a brain injury, or series of head injuries, has impacted the young person's behavioral and academic functioning, and provides evidence based solutions to address

 these concerns.